 How AI Video Localisation Works

-It goes beyond simple translation by adjusting speech, timing, visuals, and phrasing so content feels natural to the target audience.
+It goes beyond simple translation by adjusting subtitles, dubbing, lip sync timing, and phrasing so the result feels natural to the target audience.
+Human review is often used to catch accuracy, pronunciation, and brand tone issues.

 AI video localisation is commonly used for training, marketing, product updates, internal communications, and global content distribution.